j-richey/ounce-of-rust-docs/pound-of-rust/_sources/gui.rst.txt

 Credits
 -------
-The credits screen displays information the game's developers and helps fulfill the :doc:`misc/license-compliance` obligations.
+The credits screen displays information the game's developers and helps fulfill the :ref:`ref-distribution-license-compliance` obligations.
 The credits screen is shown in :numref:`fig-ui-credits`.

 ..  _fig-ui-credits:
 ..  figure:: img/ui/credits.*